protontypes/open-sustainable-technology/README.md

 - [Intensity duration frequency analysis](https://github.com/MarkusPic/intensity_duration_frequency_analysis) - Reads the measurement data of the rainfall and calculates the distribution of the rainfall as a function of the return period and the duration for duration steps up to 12 hours.
 - [FwDET](https://github.com/csdms-contrib/fwdet) - Calculates floodwater depths using a digital elevation model and a flood extent polygon.
 - [RICorDE](https://github.com/NRCan/RICorDE) - Calculates floodwater depths using a digital elevation model and a flood extent polygon.
+- [FloodAdapt](https://github.com/Deltares-research/FloodAdapt) - A decision-support tool that seeks to advance and accelerate flooding-related adaptation planning.

 ### Integrated Assessment and Climate Policy